-Mutations in the GRIN2A gene lead to altered NMDA receptor signaling in the brain.
+Variants in the GRIN2A gene lead to altered NMDA receptor signaling in the brain.
 As a result, neurons may be abnormally turned on, which can cause seizures and other abnormal brain activity and may lead to death of the neurons.
 Changes in GluN2A appear to particularly affect signaling in regions of the brain involved in speech and language and disrupt brain activity during slow-wave sleep, leading to several of the signs and symptoms of this group of conditions.

-It is not clear why some people with a GRIN2A gene mutation have a relatively mild condition and others have more severe signs and symptoms, even within the same family.
+It is not clear why some people with a GRIN2A gene variant have a relatively mild condition and others have more severe signs and symptoms, even within the same family.
 Variations in other genes and environmental factors may also play a role in development of the condition.

-Conditions in the epilepsy-aphasia spectrum that are caused by GRIN2A gene mutations are inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Conditions in the epilepsy-aphasia spectrum that are caused by GRIN2A gene variants are inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 Individuals with an epilepsy-aphasia spectrum disorder may have family members with a condition in the epilepsy-aphasia spectrum or a related disorder such as isolated seizures or speech and language problems.

 Other Names for This Condition

-- acquired aphasia with epilepsy
+- Acquired aphasia with epilepsy

-- focal epilepsies with speech and language disorders
+- Focal epilepsies with speech and language disorders

-- focal epilepsy with speech disorder and with or without mental retardation
+- Focal epilepsy with speech disorder and with or without mental retardation